99designs/aws-vault/USAGE.md

 ## Removing stored sessions

-If you want to remove sessions managed by `aws-vault` before they expire, you can do this with the `--session-only` flag.
+If you want to remove sessions managed by `aws-vault` before they expire, you can do this with the `--sessions-only` flag.

 ```bash
 aws-vault remove <profile> --sessions-only